Monday, April 3, 2017

 • Abraham And King David In Romans Chapter Four:

 -In his epistle to the Romans, the Apostle Paul uses Abraham and David as examples of people who were saved by faith in God apart from the merit of works (Romans 4:2-8).
-We are all justified in the same manner: by the grace of God through faith in His work.
-It is not by works of righteousness that we have done.
+These people lived during the course of Old Testament history, which shows continuity between the Old and New Testaments concerning God's plan of redemption.
+We are all justified in the same manner: by His grace through faith.
+It is not by works of righteousness which we have done.
 Furthermore, Paul quoted Psalm 32:1-2, thereby proving that King David experienced the full forgiveness of sins as do believers under the New Covenant upon repentance.

 • Abraham And Galatians Chapter Three:

 -Paul in Galatians chapter three uses Abraham as an example of justification before God without consideration of good works.
 In fact, it says that he was given the gospel in embryonic form (Galatians 3:8-9).
-We become spiritual descendants of Abraham through faith in the promises of God.
+We become descendants of Abraham through faith in the promises of God, and it has always been that way.
 We receive the blessings that God had promised to him.
-We are to trust in Him just as Abraham did.
+We are to trust in Him, just as Abraham did.
 The promised seed is Jesus Christ Himself.
 He fulfilled the demands of the Law in our place so that we did not have to, nor could we.

 • The Purpose Of The Mosaic Law Was Never To Save Anyone:

--Although the Law functioned as the blueprint for Israel, its designated purpose was never to save anyone (Acts 13:38-39; Romans 3:20).
+-The Law functioned as the blueprint for Israel (i.e. morals, ethics, worship, administering justice, etc.).
+Its designated purpose was never to save anyone (Acts 13:38-39; Romans 3:20).
 Nor did it have the power to do so.
 It was to make us conscious of our sinful nature (Galatians 3:22-26; Romans 10:4).
-The Law points us to Christ.
-It is a direct reflection of God's divine character.
-The Law is "weak" because of man's sinful nature (Romans 8:3).
+The Law points out our need of a Redeemer.
+The moral aspects of the Law are a reflection of God's character and transcend the boundaries of national Israel.
+The Law is "weak," not because of anything wrong with it, but man's sinful nature (Romans 8:3).
 The only thing that it can do is condemn us.
+Christ is now God's standard of righteousness.
+He embodies the fulfillment of the Law.

-• What About The Animal Sacrifices Performed In The Old Testament?:
+• What About The Animal Sacrifices Performed During The Old Testament?:

 -The Old Testament sacrificial system never really took away sin.
 The priests who performed the sacrifices were themselves imperfect beings.
-The debt of sin could only be paid by Christ (Hebrews 10:10-18).
-Animal sacrifices were only temporary "coverings" for sin.
+The debt of sin could only be fully dealt with by Christ Himself (Hebrews 10:10-18).
+He is everything that the priests and their sacrifices are not.
+The offerings of animals were only temporary "coverings" for sin.
 These multiple sacrifices prefigured the once-for-all sacrifice of the Lord Jesus Christ (Hebrews 10:1).
-He is the fulfillment of the Old Covenant.
+He fulfilled the Old Covenant.
+Sins were, to borrow monetary language, put on credit as God forgave them and Christ would make atonement at some point in the future.

 • The Gospel And The Old Testament:

--Old Testament saints knew about the coming of a promised Redeemer (Job 19:25).
-They were saved in the same way as we are today: by grace through faith in God.
+-Old Testament saints knew about the coming of a promised Redeemer (Job 19:25), though they did not know who specifically He would be.
+The Jews were saved in the same way as we are today: by grace through faith in God.

 • Progressive Revelation:

--This is the teaching that God did not reveal His entire salvation plan to man at one specific point in time.
-In other words, the clarity concerning God's plan of redemption increased as further divine revelation was penned (Romans 16:25-26; 1 Corinthians 2:7-8; Hebrews 1:1-2; 1 Peter 1:10-12; Ephesians 3:1-6).
+-This is the teaching that God did not reveal His entire plan of redemption to man at one point in time.
+In other words, the clarity concerning God's intent to save repentant sinners increased as further divine revelation was penned (Romans 16:25-26; 1 Corinthians 2:7-8; Hebrews 1:1-2; 1 Peter 1:10-12; Ephesians 3:1-6).
 Examples of progressive revelation would include the Trinity and the acceptance of the Gentiles as being a part of the people of God.
 Both Testaments are equally inspired and important (Psalm 119:89; 2 Timothy 3:15-17).
 The requirement for salvation has always been trusting in God.
 Jesus Christ has always been the object of salvation.

 No comments: